Here we will see how to deal with the sphericity problem by using SPSS instead of StatView.

-How to do RM ANOVA in SPSS (with corrected df):
+How to do RM ANOVA in SPSS:

 type a factor name and its number of levels, click ADD